karloygard/xcomfortd/README.md

 Copyright 2016 Karl Anders Øygard.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
-The code for shutters was contributed by Hans Karlinius.
+The code for shutters and more was contributed by Hans Karlinius.